4GeeksAcademy/react-tutorial-exercises/exercises/03-separate-files/README.md

 console.log(sum(2,2)); //will output 4
 ```

-The best usage for this feature is to separate each component in a different file to keep the code organized.
+> Note: The best usage for this feature is to separate each component in a different file to keep the code organized.

 ## Instructions

 Right now, there is a componented declared on the file whatToRender.js and it is being exported as default.

-Open the index.js file and import as default the WhatToRender function, keep the same variable name __WhatToRender__
+Open the index.js file and import `as default` the `WhatToRender` function, keep the same variable name __WhatToRender__

 If you imported correctly you will see the "hello world" on the screen.